Incogn1toBro/BlueTeam-Trainer/BUILD.md

 VICTIM_PASS=<the password you'll set in Phase 3>
 ```

 You don't have the Victim VM yet — that's Phase 3.
-Use planned values; you can update if anything changes.
+Use planned values; you can update the .env file if anything changes.

+## 2.4 Revoke internet access

+Revoke the virtual machine's internet access so it is only utilising its host-only IP address

 > ⚠️ **Don't launch the platform yet.** Continue to Phase 3 first.